microsoft/industry/healthcare/solutions/patientAccess/readme.md

 * There are licensing implications with the number of loggins on the self-service portal.
 * You can use local identities or centralized-managed identities for patient access.
 * There are multiple identity providers for patients when accesing the self-service portal, including Azure AD B2B, Microsoft Accounts and others.
+* When using Azure B2C, it requires a subscription (landing zone) in Azure that should comply with organizations compliance requirements

 ### Design recommendations

 * Allow self-service capabilities for patients via the patient access portal.
   * Those self-service capabilities include booking an appointment, searching for a practicioner, as well as review current appointments.
+* Use Azure B2C to enable patients to register, sign-in, and reset password via self-service
+* Have separated B2C tenants (instances) for different environments (dev, test, prod)
+* Use conditional access policies with MFA for users who are accessing the Patient Access portal

 ## Monitoring